CarlosUrteaga/carlosurteaga.github.io/_pages/about.md

 Innovation, Data scientist, Big Data, Machine & Deep Learning, Entrepreneur, IoT, Computer Vision, Python, Analytics

 I’m data scientist and entrepreneur.
 I like to improve models of classification using behavior with historical records.
 My main language for modeling is Python and favorite platform is SMACK.
-Today I’m working in a Financial institute to detect customer behavior and I had increase the score in 15 porcentege.
+Today I’m working in a Financial institute to detect customer behavior and I had increase the score in 15 percentege.
 Beside, I worked as lecturer teaching robotics and computer networks.

 Education
 ======